Lezette/hospital_locator/README.md

 # Acknowledgments

-This project was created based on a coding challenge by [Enye](https://www.enye.tech/)
+This project was created based on a coding challenge by [Team Enye](https://www.enye.tech/)